Extract thousands of Google Results into your Google Sheet

 The list of options is available here.

 To complete our table, let’s assume that we want to return the note given to some results.

 We could add the XPath to our range of selectors, like this:

 Woe!
-Since not all the results have a note, the cells are no longer synchronized.
-For instance, the note in D4 does not correspond to the result of line 4.
+Since not all the results have a score, the cells are no longer synchronized.
+For instance, the score in D4 does not correspond to the result in line 4.

 The option baseSelector is our remedy!

 By modifying each XPath and passing //div[@class=”g”] to the baseSelector, we tell the function to search inside the elements described by the baseSelector.

 //div[@class="g"] actually describes the containers for each result.